Patch My PC / Blog

 • Ensures the Registry Key Exists: Creates the Serialize registry key under Explorer if it doesn’t already exist.

-• Disables Startup Delay: Sets WaitForIdleState to 0, preventing the startup delay for scripts and apps.
+• Disables Startup Delay: Sets WaitForIdleState to 0, preventing startup delays for scripts and apps.

 • Optional Delay Reduction: Sets StartupDelayInMSec to 0 for an even faster launch.

-With this additional registry tweak, the Company Portal now launches almost immediately after login, providing the seamless onboarding experience we aimed for.
+With this tweak, the Company Portal now launches almost instantly after login, no more unnecessary waiting!

 The Results